atoponce/d-note/README.md

 then removed.
 There are a couple benefits from this:

-* If the underlying filesystem is copy on write, then new random data is written to new sectorns on disk, making it difficult to know precisely where the encrypted file ended and where the random data started.
+* If the underlying filesystem is copy on write, then new random data is written to new sectors on disk, making it difficult to know precisely where the encrypted file ended and where the random data started.
 * If the underlying filesystem is a journaled filesystem, the journal may have logged entries of the data.
-But again, because it's encrypted then random, it will be very difficult to know when the encrypted data was stored and when it was overwritten with random data.
+But again, because it's compressed then encrypted, it will be very difficult to know when the encrypted data was stored and when it was overwritten with random data.

 Client Side
 -----------